 Terminology

 A few definitions before we dive into the main architecture documentation.
-Arch borrows from Envoy’s terminology to keep things consistent in logs, traces and in code.
+Also note, Arch borrows from Envoy’s terminology to keep things consistent in logs and traces, and introduces and clarifies concepts are is relates to LLM applications.

 Downstream(Ingress): An downstream client (web application, etc.) connects to Arch, sends prompts, and receives responses.